EnlighterJS/EnlighterJS/README.md

 EnlighterJS
 ===========

 EnlighterJS is a free, easy-to-use, syntax highlighting class developed for [MooTools](http://mootools.net "MooTools.net").
-It is based on the famous [Lighter.js](https://github.com/pradador/Lighter "Ligher.js").
 Using it can be as simple as adding a single script and style to your website, choosing the elements you wish to highlight, and EnlighterJS takes care of the rest.
 It also supports Inline-Syntax-Highlighting as well as the automatic creation of tab-panes to display groups of code together (useful for multi-language examples - e.g. html+css+js)
 Take a look into the [Documentation](http://enlighterjs.andidittrich.de/Documentation.html) or view the [Theme Demo](http://enlighterjs.andidittrich.de/Themes.html)